 GC SITUATION REPORT AND BUSINESS SURVEY RESULTS

-Despite a stable 55% of firms holding over six months of cash reserves, concerns persist around rising costs (30%), cashflow issues (12%), and late payments.
-Smaller firms and those in Construction, Education, Health & Social Care are more vulnerable to cashflow pressures and market uncertainties.
+60% of firms holding over six months of cash reserves which have increased compared to last quarter, concerns persist around rising costs (28%), cashflow issues (11%), and late payments which have fallen since last quarter showing optimistic outlook.
+Smaller firms and those in Green Tech, Health Care, and DCTs are more vulnerable to cashflow pressures and market uncertainties.

-Firms continue to face challenges in accessing new sales opportunities (52%), developing new products/services (31%), and workforce development (18%).
-Key support areas include innovation (32%), business planning (30%), and sales and marketing (28%).
+Firms continue to face challenges in accessing new sales opportunities (49%), developing new products/services (30%), and workforce development (23%).
+Key support areas include innovation (30%), business planning (34%), and sales and marketing (31%).
 Sector-specific needs include innovation and R&D in DCTs, Life Sciences, Manufacturing and Engineering.
+Followed by Innovation activity remains strong, with 34% investing in improved services and 29% increasing investment in R&D. However, workforce skill gaps persist, especially among smaller SMEs, in areas like specialist skills and time management.
+Digital investment is rising, particularly in Manufacturing, Engineering and Hospitality.

 Key Findings

-Sales and Profits: 12% (vs 13%) of firms reported an increase in sales.
-49% (unchanged) expect profits to increase in the year ahead.
-4% (unchanged) expect profits to decrease.
-The sectors most optimistic about future profitability are DCTs, Engineering, Green Tech, Health & Social Care; and lower in Retail, Manufacturing, Hospitality, Education, and Construction.
+Sales and Profits: 15% (vs 13%) of firms reported an increase in sales.
+58% (vs 53%) expect profits to increase in the year ahead.
+2% (vs 3%) expect profits to decrease.
+The sectors most optimistic about future profitability are BFPS, DCTs, Hospitality and Retail; and lower in Manufacturing & Engineering, Education, Green-Tech, Health & Social Care and Construction.

-Investment: 25% (vs 26%) of firms expect to increase capital expenditure in the year ahead.
-Engineering, Green Tech, Health & Social care, Hospitality, Manufacturing are most optimistic on cap-ex spending and expectations are lowest in Retail & wholesale, Life Sciences, DCTs, BFPS, Construction
+Investment: 31% (vs 29%) of firms expect to increase capital expenditure in the year ahead.
+Construction, DCTs, Health Care, and Hospitality are most optimistic, and investment expectations are lowest in Retail, Life-Sciences, BFPS, Green-Tech, and Manufacturing & Engineering.

-Trade: 21% of firms (unchanged) export goods or services, with 16% (vs 17%) expanding into new markets, a trend particularly notable in the DCT, Manufacturing, and BFPS sectors.
-Additionally, 9% (vs 10%) of firms engaged in overseas trade are looking to expand in their current markets.
+Trade: 24% of firms (vs 21%) export goods or services, with 15% (vs 13%) expanding into new markets, a trend particularly notable in the DCTs, Manufacturing and BFPS.
+Additionally, 11% (vs 10%) of firms engaged in overseas trade are looking to expand in their current markets.

 Archived Reports